 A devotional practice consisting of a prolonged journey, often undertaken on foot or on horseback, toward a specific destination of significance.*

 The pilgrimages we’ve been on have taken us all over England, Scotland and Wales – not on foot or horseback, of course, but in our trusty old VW Cree.

 The quote above mentions the blending of the physical and the spiritual.
 The van, ourselves, and the roads and paths we drive and walk on are all obviously physical.
 But being on a pilgrimage awakens something else inside of you.

-Without being devoted to any particular religion – though certainly not atheists – our pilgrimages are more about connecting to nature, history, and some kind of ancient wisdom.
+Without being adherents of any particular religion – though certainly not atheists – our pilgrimages are more about connecting to nature, history, and some kind of ancient wisdom.

-In religious terms this is often referred to as God.
+In Christian terms this is often referred to as God.
 Native Americans might refer to it as Great Spirit or the Great Mystery.
-The Chinese might refer to it as the Tao.
+The Chinese might refer to it as The Tao, and Hindus, Brahman.

 The thing is that if you’re able to get into a more receptive or reverent state – away from the everyday mindset of the 9 to 5 – your consciousness expands.
 A sense of wonder begins to reveal itself inside and outside of yourself.
 It’s like seeing reality with new eyes.